anyscale/templates/README.md

 # Anyscale Starter Templates

-These templates are a set of minimal examples & tutorial for customers to run on the anyscale platform.
+These templates are a set of minimal examples & tutorials for customers to run on the anyscale platform.

 ## Contributing Guide